AnushaPodugu17/Fitpeo_Task/README.md

      7.Validating  Total Recurring Reimbursement value is '$75600'
        --NOTE: Here when "Total individual per month" is '820' then Total Recurring Reimbursement value is '$110700.' and when  "Total individual per month" is '560' then Total Recurring Reimbursement value is '$75600.'
+               So I'm validating $75600 in "task_fitpeo_test.py".
+I have also written the code for validating $110700 in "task_fitpeo_test2.py".
      8.Closes the browser.

 ------ Tests--------